sailscastshq/docs.sailscasts.com/docs/klean-ui/theming.md

 The token creates Tailwind utilities.
 It does not create component variants.

+The Vue, React, and Svelte examples above all consume the same application CSS.
+Changing frameworks does not create a Klean theme layer.

 ## Optional semantic foundations

 Applications with coordinated modes or white-label branding can define a short set of application-owned roles such as `canvas`, `ink`, `surface`, `muted`, `line`, and `focus`.
 Product signals should have paired foregrounds such as `brand` / `on-brand`.

+These roles are optional application infrastructure.
+Klean does not generate them, prompt for them, or require them before a component works.

 Avoid component-specific tokens such as `--button-primary-hover-background`.
 They recreate a variant matrix in CSS and make the primitive harder to replace.